What are the most common misconceptions about business bank fraud?

 In addition to the options for Positive Pay for ACH and checks as mentioned above, our team also recommends using online and/or mobile banking* daily, setting up notifications on your accounts to alert you of activity, and being aware of your own fraud risks by using our Business Risk Assessment.

 Have more questions about protecting your business accounts?
-Contact a member of our Business Services team!
+Get in touch!

 *Additional fees, terms, and conditions may apply.